AdeboyeAdejoro/tomato_proj/readme.md

 This readme file contains information about the scripts used in this project.

+## PART ONE
+The analysis carried out in this part is done primarily through python scrips executed on the terminal

 ### create_chrom_level_fasta.py

 The  project begins with the create_chrom_level_fasta.py file.
 It gets the needed reference genomes (lycopersicum and pennelli) and annotation files, creates the necessary directories, and uses SeqIO from the Bio library to read the reference genome files and write their records to a new folder in fasta format.
 Sequence records for the lycopersicum genome are written to the `Lyc` folder while sequence records for the pennelli genome are written to the `Pen` folder.